What is Liam Neeson's Net Worth?

 Awards and Honors

-Neeson has won more than 20 awards, including a Chicago Film Critics Association Award (1994), Evening Standard British Film Award (1997), and a Washington DC Area Film Critics Association Award (2016).
+Neeson has won more than 20 awards, including a Chicago Film Critics Association Award (1994), an Evening Standard British Film Award (1997), and a Washington DC Area Film Critics Association Award (2016).
 His performance in "Schindler's List" earned him nominations from the Academy Awards, Golden Globes, and the BAFTA Awards, and the Irish Film and Television Awards gave him a Lifetime Achievement Award in 2016.
 Liam also received Golden Globe nominations for his work in "Michael Collins" and "Kinsey," and he won a 2013 Fangoria Chainsaw Award for his role in "The Grey."
 In 2000, Queen Elizabeth II appointed Neeson an Officer of the Order of the British Empire, and Irish President Michael D. Higgins gave him the Distinguished Service for the Irish Abroad Award in 2018.
 Liam has appeared on "Empire" magazine's lists of the "100 Sexiest Stars in Film History" and "The Top 100 Movie Stars of All Time."

 Real Estate